December 20, 2011

-For me, the hardest thing about adjusting to law school was learning to allocate my time efficiently enough so that I would not neglect other important parts of my life.
+For me, the hardest thing about adjusting to law school was learning to allocate my time efficiently enough so that I would not neglect other important parts of my life, like spending time with my kids.
 With so much work to do and so many interesting events and opportunities available around campus, school can take a large amount of time.
 Efficiency is key.

 My recommendations around campus and Portland: